kinostl/crystal_caravans/docs/the_basics/005_fusion.md

 !!!
 Info inline end "Holy's Status Effect"

-    Being made of Miasma, most monsters are vulnerable to Holy.
+    Being made of Miasma, all monsters are vulnerable to Holy unless stated otherwise.
 This takes the place of its Status Effect.

 ## Healing Spell Fusions